 Wave Computing Extends AI Lead by Targeting Edge of Cloud Through Acquisition of MIPS

-Wave Triples Market Opportunity to $150B; Combination Creates Industry’s First AI Systems and Embedded Solutions Powerhouse to Provide Single Platform Spanning Datacenter to Edge
+Wave Triples Market Opportunity to $150B; Combined Company Creates Industry’s First Unified, AI Platform Spanning Data Center to Edge

 CAMPBELL, Calif., June 15, 2018 – Wave Computing®, the Silicon Valley company that is revolutionizing artificial intelligence (AI) and deep learning with its dataflow-based solutions, today announced that it has acquired MIPS Tech, Inc. (formerly MIPS Technologies), a global leader in RISC processor Intellectual Property (IP) and licensable CPU cores.
-The acquisition will accelerate Wave’s strategy of offering AI acceleration from the Datacenter to the Edge of Cloud by extending the company’s products beyond AI systems to now also include AI-enabled embedded solutions.
+The acquisition will accelerate Wave’s strategy of offering AI acceleration from the Datacenter to the Edge of Cloud by extending the company’s products beyond the data center to now include AI-enabled embedded solutions.

 Dado Banatao, Chairman of Wave Computing and MIPS Technologies, said, “Now is the right time for Wave Computing to expand, and I am pleased to see the company further evolve and grow into an AI powerhouse.
 Wave’s integration of two industry-leading compute architectures in a single data plane/control plane solution – Dataflow and Von Neumann – will be truly unique and an industry-first.
 It will fuel new, ground-breaking innovations in AI and other fields.”